SidSong01/Motion-Planning/Local Navigation with time-to-collision Forces/readme.md

 The approach can be considered as a variant of the PowerLaw model, as both approaches rely on forces that depend on the relative displacement of agents at the moment of a collision.

-# goal force of the agent
+# Goal force of the agent

 ![image1](https://github.com/SidSong01/Motion-Planning/blob/master/Local%20Navigation%20with%20time-to-collision%20Forces/goal_force.png)

 assume that the goal velocity is the unit vector pointing from the current position of the agent to its goal position scaled by the agent’s preferred speed.

-# the force needed for the avoiding collision
+# The force needed for the avoiding collision

 ![image2](https://github.com/SidSong01/Motion-Planning/blob/master/Local%20Navigation%20with%20time-to-collision%20Forces/repulsive_force.png)

 time-to-collision value-t, Typical value for the time horizon t_H is 4s, n is the unit vector that pushes the two agents apart.

-# how to use
+# How to use
 ```sh
 $ python simulator.py
 ```

-change the .csv file names to get different agents numbers. tune the parameters for getting best performance. or u can change the function to get better force
+Change the .csv file names to get different agents numbers. tune the parameters for getting best performance. or u can change the function to get better force

+[//]: # (Image References)
+[image1]: ./example.png

+# Results
+![alt text][image1]
+---
-see example.png for a example of 8 agents
+This is the screenshot for the 8 agents scenario.